Philips Avent DECT SCD570/10 ReviewPrice: $150.00 List | $102.60 at Amazon - 32% off

 RELATED REVIEW: The Best Sound Baby Monitors of 2018

 Our Analysis and Hands-on Test Results

 Philips is a Netherlands company with a focus on health technology and improving healthy living.
-In 1891, Gerald Philips and his father Frederik Philips started the Philips company making incandescent lamps and small electrical products.
+In 1891, Gerald Philips and his father Frederik Philips started manufacturing incandescent lamps and small electrical products, later naming the company Philips.
 Gerald's brother joined the company and it became the leading maker of light bulbs.
 Over time Philips expanded into other electronics.

 The comparison chart shown below provides a quick glance at the overall scores for each monitor tested in this review.
 The DECT SCD570/10 earned a second place rank and it is easy to see why it won an Editors' Choice award.

-The subsections outlined below offers additional information on how the DECT SCD570/10 performed during testing.
-The metric results were used to calculate the overall score with an emphasis on sound clarity and ease of use.
+The following sub metrics offer additional information on how the DECT SCD570/10 performed in our tests.
+The metric results were used to calculate the overall score with an emphasis on the clarity of sound and ease of use.

 The DECT SCD570/10 earned a 10 of 10 for sound clarity, tying with the Vtech DM221 monitor that is over $100 cheaper.

 With a maximum volume of 101 decibels, the parent unit is one of the loudest in the group which may be good for deep sleeping parents.
 At max volume, the sound is bright but clear and sure to wake most sleepy parents.
 At a lower volume of 81.5 db the sound is nice and clear but still a little bright sounding.
 This monitor was fairly good at sound filtering and even though it didn't have sound activation the mic sensitivity worked well and we mostly heard only the baby.

 For two-way communication the sound baby hears is the sound was a little hollow and quiet.
 We aren't sure the baby will be able to tell what you are saying, but at least it isn't a scary or robotic sound.